pektin/jam/compiler/lekvar/README.md

 A variable is a object container for another object in memory.
 A variable may only have one single type, but any number of values over its lifetime.

+### Assignment

+An assignment is an object which causes another object to be assigned as a value to a variable.

 ### Reference

 A reference is a object that refers to another object only by name.
 The type and verification of a reference is simply taken from the referred object.
 If it is found that no object or multiple different object go by the same name, a ReferenceError is raised.